guybedford/es-module-shims/README.md

 ### No Load Event Retriggers

-Because of the extra processing done by ES Module Shims it is possible for static module scripts to execute after the `load`, `DOMContentLoaded` or `readystatechange` events they expect, which can cause missed attachment.
+Because of the extra processing done by ES Module Shims it is possible for static module scripts to execute after the `DOMContentLoaded` or `readystatechange` events they expect, which can cause missed attachment.

 In addition, script elements will also have their load events refired when polyfilled.